Derick op den Graeff: Germantown Settlement

 Plan of lots in Germantown, Pennsylvania, in 1689, showing lot owners in 1689 and 1714.
 Derick op den Graeff owned the lot 2.

 The petition was the first American public document to protest slavery.
 It was also one of the first written public declarations of universal human rights.

 Derick op den Graeff and his family were one of the original thirteen families which founded Germantown.
 He continued his trade as linen weaver and remained prominent in Germantown civic and religious life.

 From among the Krefeld settlers, it was probably the Quakers who provided the impetus for the rejection of slavery.
 The 13 families from Krefeld had heard about the slave trade in the American colonies for the first time in Rotterdam on their trip to Pennsylvania.
 They could not imagine that they could own slaves in the land of brotherly love.
 However, the reality was different: Puritans and Quakers, who otherwise advocated for universal human rights, had no problems with human trafficking and did not believe it was wrong.
-In 1688, five year after their arrival, Derick along with his brother Abraham, Francis Daniel Pastorius and Gerrit Hendricksz signed the first organized religious petition against slavery in the colonies, the 1688 Germantown Quaker Petition Against Slavery in the house of Thones Kunders.
+In 1688, five years after their arrival, Derick along with his brother Abraham, Francis Daniel Pastorius and Gerrit Hendricksz signed the first organized religious petition against slavery in the colonies, the 1688 Germantown Quaker Petition Against Slavery in the house of Thones Kunders.
 He signed the petition with derick op de graeff.
 It is reasonably certain that Derick presented it at the quarterly meeting to Richard Worrall and he is the only name mentioned in connection with the presentation at the annual meeting.